 Time to answer calls

 It is equally important that 999 calls are answered quickly.
 This indicator will measure how quickly all 999 calls are answered.
-The quicker ambulance services answer a call, the quicker they can establish what is wrong with the patient so that the best type of response can be given.
+The faster ambulance services answer a call, the quicker they can establish what is wrong with the patient so that the best type of response can be given.
 Answering the call quickly also reassures often very anxious and scared callers.

 Time until treatment by an ambulance-dispatched health professional